venky916/DevTinder-Backend/HomeWork.md

  - userAuth Middleware
  - Add the userAuth middle ware in profile API and a new sendConnectionRequest API
  - Set the expiry of JWT token and cookies to 7 days
  - Create userSchema method to getJWT()
  - Create UserSchema method to comparepassword(passwordInputByUser)

+# day 8
+ - Explore tinder APIs
+ - Create a list all API you can think of in Dev Tinder
+ - Group multiple routes under repective routers

 '''